 Axial Theater has garnered rave reviews, from the Journal News (Westchester’s premiere newspaper) for The Love of Money, Cherry and Jerry, Two Hearts and AngelBeast and Broadway World for Back to the Garden (in co-production with GoJoClan Productions) and consistent supportive attention and reviews from the New York Times.

-From 2018 through Feb 2019, Axial was courteously helmed by co-Artistic Directors Catherine Banks (also an actor and director) Stephen Palgon (actor and director), and Linda Guiliano (also a playwright, producer, and Axial ensemble member for over fourteen years) with Betsy Klampert as Managing Director.
+From 2018 through Feb 2019, Axial was courteously helmed by co-Artistic Directors Catherine Banks (also an actor and director) and Linda Guiliano (also a playwright, producer, and Axial ensemble member for over fourteen years) with Betsy Klampert as Managing Director.

-Ms. Banks drove the vision from December 2019 through August of 2021.
+Ms. Banks then drove the vision from December 2019 through August of 2021.
 Many original works were developed in this time, including thirteen original new plays and monologues presented at the 2021's March Madness.
-Other productions included a co-production (with GoJo Clan Productions) of Back to the Garden by Albi Corn, directed by Robin Joseph, Tracy Lett's August Osage County and Christopher Durang's classic comedy Vanya and Sonia and Masha and Spike.
+Other productions included a co-production (with GoJo Clan Productions) of Back to the Garden by Albi Gorn, directed by Robin Joseph, Tracy Lett's August Osage County and Christopher Durang's classic comedy Vanya, Sonia, Masha and Spike.

 "Directed with a firm grasp and theatrical smarts by Axial co-artistic director and stage veteran Catherine Banks, the pace stays reliably on track, moving mostly at breakneck speed."